eduardbeutel/rapiddsl/README.md

 # rapiddsl

 rapiddsl is a tool that can turn any definition into code using templates.
-It can read json or yaml definitions and uses jinja2 templates.
+It can read json or yaml definitions and uses jinja2 templates to generate code.

 ## Features